MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/itpro-introduction-to-automation-apis.md

 ### Assign user permissions and user groups

 > [!NOTE]
-> User groups are replaced with https://learn.microsoft.com/en-us/dynamics365/release-plan/2023wave1/smb/dynamics365-business-central/manage-user-permissions-using-security-groups and will be deprecated in version 25.
-See security group APIs (administration/resources/dynamics_securitygroups).
+> User groups are replaced with [Security groups](/dynamics365/release-plan/2023wave1/smb/dynamics365-business-central/manage-user-permissions-using-security-groups) and will be deprecated in version 25.
+For more information, see [security group APIs](resources/dynamics_securitygroup.md).

 To assign users to a user group, issue a [POST request](api/dynamics_usergroupmember_create.md) against the **userGroupMembers** entity.
 See the example below.